rconnelly/couchsurf/README.md

 # CouchSurf

-This small command line tool for updating meta data based on
+This small command line tool for updating meta data based on Atomic Parsley.

-## Atomic Parsley
 This app requires Atomic Parsley to be installed.
 This is pretty straight forward:

     brew install automicparsley